All Mortgage Questions

 Short Answer

-AUS Findings
+AUS Findings That Trigger Manual

-FHA Manual DTI Max
+FHA Manual DTI (Standard)

 VA Manual Underwriting